 Xpert MTB/RIF assay for the diagnosis of pulmonary and extrapulmonary TB in adults and children.
-Policy update (2013) (11)

-Molecular assays intended as initial tests for the diagnosis of pulmonary and extrapulmonary TB and rifampicin resistance in adults and children: rapid communication.
-Policy update (2020) (12)

-Using Xpert MTB/RIF to diagnose extrapulmonary TB and rifampicin resistance in adults and children

-- 1. Xpert MTB/RIF should be used in preference to conventional microscopy and culture as the initial diagnostic test for CSF specimens from patients suspected of having TB meningitis (strong recommendation given the urgency for rapid diagnosis, very low quality evidence). - 2.
-Xpert MTB/RIF may be used as a replacement test for usual practice (including conventional microscopy, culture or histopathology) for testing specific non-respiratory specimens (lymph nodes and other tissues) from patients suspected of having extrapulmonary TB (conditional recommendation, very low quality evidence).

-Xpert MTB/RIF and Xpert Ultra as initial tests in adults and children with signs and symptoms of extrapulmonary TB

-- 1. In adults and children with signs and symptoms of TB meningitis, Xpert MTB/RIF or Xpert Ultra should be used in CSF as an initial diagnostic test for TB meningitis (strong recommendation, moderate certainty of evidence for test accuracy for Xpert MTB/RIF, low certainty of evidence for Xpert Ultra). - 2.
-In adults and children with signs and symptoms of extrapulmonary TB, Xpert MTB/RIF may be used in lymph node aspirate, lymph node biopsy, pleural fluid, peritoneal fluid, pericardial fluid, synovial fluid or urine specimens as the initial diagnostic test for the corresponding form of extrapulmonary TB (conditional recommendation, moderate certainty of evidence for test accuracy for pleural fluid; low for lymph node aspirate, peritoneal fluid, synovial fluid, urine; very low for pericardial fluid, lymph nodes biopsy). - 3.
-In adults and children with signs and symptoms of extrapulmonary TB an Xpert Ultra may be used in lymph node aspirate and lymph node biopsy as the initial diagnostic test (conditional recommendation, low certainty of evidence). - 4.
-In adults and children with signs and symptoms of extrapulmonary TB, Xpert MTB/RIF or Xpert Ultra should be used for rifampicin-resistance detection rather than culture and DST (strong recommendation, high certainty of evidence for test accuracy for Xpert MTB/RIF; low certainty of evidence for Xpert Ultra). - 5.
-In HIV-positive adults and children with signs and symptoms of disseminated TB, Xpert MTB/RIF may be used in blood, as a diagnostic test for disseminated TB (conditional recommendation, very low certainty of evidence for test accuracy).

-- Improved certainty of evidence for test accuracy for Xpert MTB/RIF when used in CSF as an initial diagnostic test for TB meningitis. - 2.
-High certainty of evidence for Xpert Ultra when used in CSF as an initial diagnostic test for TB meningitis. - 3.
-Use of Xpert MTB/RIF in lymph node aspirate, lymph node biopsy, pleural fluid, peritoneal fluid, peritoneal fluid, pericardial fluid, synovial fluid or urine specimens as the initial diagnostic test for the corresponding form of extrapulmonary TB. - 4.
-Use of Xpert Ultra in lymph node aspirate, lymph node biopsy specimens as the initial diagnostic test for the corresponding form of extrapulmonary TB. - 5.
-Use of Xpert Ultra for rifampicin-resistance detection in adults and children with signs and symptoms of extrapulmonary TB. - 6.
+Policy update (2013) (11) Molecular assays intended as initial tests for the diagnosis of pulmonary and extrapulmonary TB and rifampicin resistance in adults and children: rapid communication.
+Policy update (2020) (12) Changes Using Xpert MTB/RIF to diagnose extrapulmonary TB and rifampicin resistance in adults and children 1.
+Xpert MTB/RIF should be used in preference to conventional microscopy and culture as the initial diagnostic test for CSF specimens from patients suspected of having TB meningitis (strong recommendation given the urgency for rapid diagnosis, very low quality evidence).
+2. Xpert MTB/RIF may be used as a replacement test for usual practice (including conventional microscopy, culture or histopathology) for testing specific non-respiratory specimens (lymph nodes and other tissues) from patients suspected of having extrapulmonary TB (conditional recommendation, very low quality evidence).
+Xpert MTB/RIF and Xpert Ultra as initial tests in adults and children with signs and symptoms of extrapulmonary TB In adults and children with signs and symptoms of TB meningitis, Xpert MTB/RIF or Xpert Ultra should be used in CSF as an initial diagnostic test for TB meningitis (strong recommendation, moderate certainty of evidence for test accuracy for Xpert MTB/RIF, low certainty of evidence for Xpert Ultra).
+In adults and children with signs and symptoms of extrapulmonary TB, Xpert MTB/RIF may be used in lymph node aspirate, lymph node biopsy, pleural fluid, peritoneal fluid, pericardial fluid, synovial fluid or urine specimens as the initial diagnostic test for the corresponding form of extrapulmonary TB (conditional recommendation, moderate certainty of evidence for test accuracy for pleural fluid, urine; very low for pericardial fluid, lymph nodes biopsy).
+In adults and children with signs and symptoms of extrapulmonary TB an Xpert Ultra may be used in lymph node aspirate and lymph node biopsy as the initial diagnostic test (conditional recommendation, low certainty of evidence).
+In adults and children with signs and symptoms of extrapulmonary TB, Xpert MTB/RIF or Xpert Ultra should be used for rifampicin-resistance detection rather than culture and DST (strong recommendation, high certainty of evidence for test accuracy for Xpert Ultra).
+In HIV-positive adults and children with signs and symptoms of disseminated TB, Xpert MTB/RIF; low certainty of evidence for Xpert Ultra).
+Improved certainty of evidence for test accuracy for Xpert MTB/RIF when used in CSF as an initial diagnostic test for TB meningitis.
+High certainty of evidence for Xpert Ultra when used in CSF as an initial diagnostic test for TB meningitis.
+Use of Xpert MTB/RIF in lymph node aspirate, lymph node biopsy, pleural fluid, peritoneal fluid, pericardial fluid, synovial fluid or urine specimens as the initial diagnostic test for the corresponding form of extrapulmonary TB.
+Use of Xpert Ultra in lymph node aspirate, lymph node biopsy specimens as the initial diagnostic test for the corresponding form of extrapulmonary TB.
+Use of Xpert Ultra for rifampicin-resistance detection in adults and children with signs and symptoms of extrapulmonary TB.
 Use of Xpert MTB/RIF in blood for diagnosis of disseminated TB.